Sindh Police approve Rs 200m additional welfare package

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KARACHI: The Sindh Police have approved the increase of the welfare facility bringing it at par with that of the Punjab Police as well as approving Rs200 million worth additional welfare package.
+KARACHI: The Sindh Police has approved the increase of the welfare facility bringing it at par with that of Punjab Police as well as approving Rs 200 million worth additional welfare package.

-The IGP Sindh, Amjad Javed Saleemi, while presiding over a meeting of Sindh Police Benevolent and Welfare Fund Board, also approved the Eid fund of Rs 5,000 for the families of officers and officials who have died in performance of duty.
+The IGP Sindh Amjad Javed Saleemi while presiding over a meeting of Sindh Police Benevolent and Welfare Fund Board also approved the Eid fund of Rs 5,000 for the families of officers and officials who die in performance of duty.

-It was decided to raise the medical assistance from Rs one lakh to Rs 10 lakh in case of serious ailments.
-For service-related-litigations, the assistance was increased to Rs500,000.
+It was decided to raise the medical assistance from Rs one lakh to rs ten lakh in case of serious ailments.
+For service-related-litigations, the assistance was increased to Rs 500,000.
 The Welfare Board also decided to give special motorcycles to cops who become permanently disabled during performance of service.
-The fund for widows has been increased from Rs3,000 to Rs 5,000.
+The fund for widows has been increased from Rs 3,000 to Rs 5,000.

+The 50 per cent scholarship for students security 70 per cent marks has been approved to be increased to full hundred percent over securing 65 per cent marks.

-KARACHI: The Sindh Police have approved the increase of the welfare facility bringing it at par with that of the Punjab Police as well as approving Rs200 million worth additional welfare package.
+KARACHI: The Sindh Police has approved the increase of the welfare facility bringing it at par with that of Punjab Police as well as approving Rs 200 million worth additional welfare package.

-The IGP Sindh, Amjad Javed Saleemi, while presiding over a meeting of Sindh Police Benevolent and Welfare Fund Board, also approved the Eid fund of Rs 5,000 for the families of officers and officials who have died in performance of duty.
+The IGP Sindh Amjad Javed Saleemi while presiding over a meeting of Sindh Police Benevolent and Welfare Fund Board also approved the Eid fund of Rs 5,000 for the families of officers and officials who die in performance of duty.

-It was decided to raise the medical assistance from Rs one lakh to Rs 10 lakh in case of serious ailments.
-For service-related-litigations, the assistance was increased to Rs500,000.
+It was decided to raise the medical assistance from Rs one lakh to rs ten lakh in case of serious ailments.
+For service-related-litigations, the assistance was increased to Rs 500,000.
 The Welfare Board also decided to give special motorcycles to cops who become permanently disabled during performance of service.
-The fund for widows has been increased from Rs3,000 to Rs 5,000.
+The fund for widows has been increased from Rs 3,000 to Rs 5,000.

 Comments